malberyz7/TODAY-Focus-on-Today/README.md

 ## 🧠 About the Project

-TODAY is not just a habit tracker.
+Still is not just a habit tracker.

 It is a tool designed to help people:
 - break bad habits